-STAGES OF CHANGE/TREATMENT TX GOALS TYPES OF INTERVENTIONS, TECHNIQUES AND PRINCIPLES Stage of change: Establish working Interventions Pre-contemplation alliance 1.
-Outreach/relationship building Stage of treatment: Pre-engagement / engagement Increase awareness of the impact of substance use on the client's life.
-Crisis intervention Interventions to address needs related to: safety/dangerousness, food, clothing, shelter, medical needs Assessments: CRS, Longitudinal, Contextual/Functional Interview, Functional Analysis Summary & SATS Individual's Conflict: I don't see how my substance Create doubt about the 5.
-Motivational Counseling use warrants concern. commonly held belief that substance abuse is "harmless."
-6. Educate and support services to collaterals/significant others to enhance their skills in supporting client commitment to change.
-7. Self Help Strategies used during the pre-contemplation stage • Lead to conviction that substance abuse is having, or will in the future have, significant negative results.
-Establish rapport, and build trust OARS Agree on direction and ask permission to address the topic of change Explore the meaning of the events that brought the client to treatment or the results of previous treatments Obtain the individual's perceptions of the problem Elicit, listen to, and acknowledge the aspects of substance abuse PRINCIPLES 6.
-Elicit description of a typical day
+Stage of change: Pre-engagement/ engagement/ engagement/ engagement/ engagement/ engagement/ use warrants concern.
+Establish working alliance Interventions Pre-engagement/ engagement/ use warrants concern.
+Increase awareness of the impact of substance use on the client's life.
+Interventions to address needs related to: safety/dangerousness, food, clothing, shelter, medical needs Assessments: CRS, Longitudinal, Contextual/Functional Interview, Functional Analysis Summary & SATS Motivational Counseling Educate and support services to collaterals/significant others to enhance their skills in supporting client commitment to change.
+Strategies used during the pre-contemplation stage Establish rapport, and build trust OARS Agree on direction and ask permission to address the topic of change Explore the meaning of the events that brought the client to treatment or the results of previous treatments Obtain the individual's perceptions of the problem Elicit, listen to, and acknowledge the aspects of substance abuse Elicit description of a typical day

-West Michigan CMH Co-occurring Disorders Initiative Establish and maintain rapport Express empathy Develop discrepancy Avoid argumentation Roll with resistance Support self-efficacy The individual is responsible for change Provide constructive feedback about the risks and benefits associated with their own substance use/abuse for each substance Longitudinal Assessment, Functional Assessment Offer factual information about the risks of substance use Create doubt and evoke concern about substance use Create doubt and evoke concern about substance use Payoff Matrix Provide personalized feedback about assessment findings CSRS, Longitudinal, Functional Assess readiness to change - SATS, Importance Ruler Examine discrepancies between the individual's and others' perceptions of the problem behavior Express concern and keep the door open Support the individual's resolve to change the negative behavior pattern Identifying the individual's social and individual coping resources that lead to a substance-free lifestyle Positively describe the steps used by the collaterals/SO that have been successful Reinforce positive comments made by the collaterals/SO re: the individual's current change efforts Discuss future ways the individual might benefit from the collaterals/SO efforts to facilitate change
+West Michigan CMH Co-occurring Disorders Initiative Establish and maintain rapport Express empathy Develop discrepancy Avoid argumentation Roll with resistance Support self-efficacy The individual is responsible for change Provide constructive feedback about the risks and benefits associated with their own substance use/abuse for each substance Longitudinal Assessment, Functional Assessment Offer factual information about the risks of substance use Create doubt and evoke concern about substance use Payoff Matrix Provide personalized feedback about assessment findings CSRS, Longitudinal, Functional Assess readiness to change - SATS, Importance Ruler Examine discrepancies between the individual's and others' perceptions of the problem behavior Express concern and keep the door open Support the individual's resolve to change the negative behavior pattern Identifying the individual's concrete and emotional obstacles to change Identify the individual's social and individual coping resources that lead to a substance-free lifestyle Positively describe the steps used by the collaterals/SO that have been successful Reinforce positive comments made by the collaterals/SO re: the individual's current change efforts Discuss future ways the individual might benefit from the collaterals/SO efforts to facilitate change